Skip to content

 Angelo State offers over 100 majors and concentrations through six colleges, providing educational opportunities that prepare students for successful careers or entry into graduate and professional schools.
 ASU also boasts an unparalleled Honors Program and Center for International Studies, giving students further opportunities to expand their education through research and study abroad.
 With a 19:1 student-to-faculty ratio, ASU students also have ultimate access to award-winning faculty.

 Overall accreditation for Angelo State is through the Southern Association of Colleges and Schools.
-Several academic programs also carry individual accreditations, including all business degrees (ACBSP), teacher education (CAEP), nursing (CCNE), social work (CSWE), physical therapy (CAPTE), and music (NASM).
+Several academic programs also carry individual accreditations, including athletic training (CAATE), all business degrees (ACBSP & AACSB), civil and mechanical engineering (ABET), teacher education (CAEP), nursing (CCNE), social work (CSWE), physical therapy (CAPTE), and music (NASM).

 In addition to excellent academics, Angelo State offers students a multitude of opportunities for individual growth and social engagement.
 Student organizations, fraternities and sororities, intramural/club sports, state-of-the-art recreational facilities, and numerous campus events and activities all ensure that students can pursue their personal interests and enjoy their time as part of the larger Ram Family—faculty, staff, alumni, students, and friends of Angelo State.

 Founded as San Angelo College in 1928, ASU has a long and storied history.
-Continuing in that tradition, Angelo State offers students the complete college experience in a campus community that takes a personal interest in their success throughout their journey from admission to graduation.
+Continuing in that tradition, Angelo State offers students the complete college experience in a campus community that practices a distinct set of Core Values and takes a personal interest in students’ success throughout their journey from admission to graduation and beyond.

 Get to know Angelo State University